juanmahv/wmip/README.md

 wmip
 ====

-Small KDE plasmoid to display your IP addredd
+Small KDE plasmoid to display your IP address